isovalent/ebpf-docs/docs/linux/syscall/BPF_LINK_CREATE.md

 This section describes the possible values and meanings for the `attach_type` attribute.
 These values are the same as used in the [`BPF_PROG_ATTACH`](BPF_PROG_ATTACH.md) command and the [`expected_attach_type`](BPF_PROG_LOAD.md#expected_attach_type) field of the [`BPF_PROG_LOAD`](BPF_PROG_LOAD.md) command.

 The attach type is often used to communicate a specialization for a program type, for example if the program should attach to the ingress or egress.
 Since the hook locations will differ, the capabilities of the program may as well.
-Please check the pages of the program types for details about these attach type dependant limitations.
+Please check the pages of the program types for details about these attach type dependent limitations.

 ### `BPF_CGROUP_INET_INGRESS`